saxix/django-iadmin/docs/source/tutorial.rst

 .. note:: iAdmin use the ``admin_order_field`` as filtering field

-Once that a queryset is filtered you can apply more filter using cell menus or "right side" filters, both of them will be in and until you don't select twice the same column, in that case the last selection will be used.
+Once that a queryset is filtered you can apply more filter using cell menus or "right side" filters, both of them will be in 'AND' until you don't select twice the same column, in that case the last selection will be used.

 .. note:: an icon will be showed on the header of the filtered column(s)